Skip to content

 flowers on old tray jill burrow

-After the interesting Article in the FAZ am Sonntagwhere many rosés from Living wines recommended, I thought I would also express my opinion on the subject of "rosé wines".
+Following the interesting article in the FAZ on Sunday, in which many rosés from Living Wines are recommended, I thought I would also share my opinion on the subject of „rosé wines“.

-Just a few days ago I served some of these "divisive" wines during a wine club and the ensuing discussion was really interesting.
-I provoked a little and asked our guests what they thought made a Rosé wine constitutes.
+Just a few days ago, I served some of these „divisive“ wines during a wine club, and the subsequent discussion was really interesting.
+I provoked a little and asked our guests what they thought makes a rosé wine.

-It's interesting: the first approach was to define what it is not.
-It's not as fresh as a white wine, not as heavy as a red wine.
+Quite interesting: the first approach was to define what it is not.
+It is not as fresh as a white wine, not as heavy as a red wine.
 Well, a good start.

-Some suggested that they don't normally drink rosé wine.
+Some pointed out that they normally don’t drink rosé wine.
 Well, that is of course a matter of taste and a question of colour harmony.

-A man told me that in France rosé wines are often called "vin du piscine" and are drunk copiously with ice by the pool.
-After all the White wine spritzersthat I have seen in recent years, nothing can really surprise me any more.
+A man told me that in France rosé wines are often referred to as „vin du piscine“ and are drunk generously with ice by the pool.
+After all the white wine spritzers I’ve seen in recent years, nothing can really surprise me anymore.

-I could quote a few more sentences, but the main point is already clear: rosé wines are not wines to be taken seriously.
-They only gain some prestige for a few summer months, like a group of shooting stars in the firmament of "real" wines.
-I'm not the first to say this, but it seems we have to repeat it more often: It's not true!
+I could quote a few more sentences, but the main point is already clear: rosé wines are not to be taken seriously.
+They only gain some respect for a few summer months, like a group of shooting stars in the firmament of „real“ wines.
+I’m not the first to say this, but it seems we need to repeat it more often: this is not true!
 There are many great rosé wines out there.

-Before I share my impressions of some of the wines in our selection with you, I would like to come back to the question I asked at the beginning: What makes a wine a rosé wine?
+Before I share my impressions of some wines from our selection with you, I would like to return to the question asked at the beginning: what makes a wine a rosé wine?

-Maybe we'll find out why so many people think rosé is a kind of simple, summer-only wine.
+Perhaps in doing so we will find out why so many people think that rosé is a kind of simple wine, only to be drunk in summer.

-We classify wines according to their colour: white, red, rosé and orange.
+We classify wines by their colour: white, red, rosé and orange.
 But colours already have their meanings.
 Rosé (pink) is mainly associated with the feminine.
-Personally, I am against the use of "feminine" and "masculine" to define wines, but how many times have I heard that rosé wines are most popular with women?
+I personally stand against the use of „feminine“ and „masculine“ to define wines, but how often have I heard that rosé wines are most popular with women?
 Some wineries even emphasise this in their advertising.
 The wine world is not immune to patriarchy and all its stereotypes.
-If the wine is pink, it's a girl's wine.
-And if it's something for girls, it must be lighthearted, simple, easy(sensible), etc. It's time to put an end to these stereotypes.
+If the wine is pink, it’s a girl’s wine.
+And if it’s something for girls, it must be frivolous, simple, light(-minded), etc. It’s time to put an end to these stereotypes.
 Both for women and for wines.
-Look into your glass and you will see a palette that ranges from pale pink to a delicate salmon tone to an intense, almost red colour.
+Look into your glass and you will see a palette ranging from pale pink through a delicate salmon tone to an intense, almost red colour.

-If you don't serve your rosé ice cold or with ice cubes, you are likely to discover a wide variety of bouquets.
+If you don’t serve your rosé ice-cold or with ice cubes, you will likely discover a great variety of bouquets.
 Sometimes more subtle, sometimes very intense.
-The temperature changes while your wine is in the glass, and so do the aromas.
+The temperature changes as your wine sits in the glass, and so do the aromas.
 Try to find the right temperature for your wine.

 Taste

-Similar to smell, the palate needs the right temperature to explore the full range of flavours in a glass of wine.
-And "ice cold" is not always the right one.
+Similar to aroma, the palate needs the right temperature to explore the full flavour spectrum in a glass of wine.
+And „ice-cold“ is not always the right one.
 I find it very interesting to analyse the texture, the consistency of the liquid.
-I've had some great surprises in that sense with rosé wines.
-I have found myself in Les Vignes Métissés by Roc des Anges mainly because of its wonderfully delicate, silky texture, to name just one example.
+I’ve had some wonderful surprises in this regard with rosé wines.
+I fell in love with Les Vignes Métissés from Roc des Anges, mainly because of its wonderfully delicate, silky texture, to name just one example.

 Technical

 If you press any grape, the juice will be white.
 The colour comes from the time it spends in contact with the grape skins.
-Press a white grape and immediately remove the skins: you have a white wine.
-Do it again, but leave the skins in contact for a few days or even months: Orange-Wine.
-Now take your red grape, press it and take away the skins: white wine again!
+Press a white grape and remove the skins immediately: you have a white wine.
+Do it again, but leave the skins in contact for a few days or even months: orange wine.
+Now take your red grape, press it and remove the skins: white wine again!
 (In Champagne they would call it Blanc de Noirs).
 Leave the red skins there for a few days: red wine.
-Now try to be quicker and leave the juice extracted from red grapes in contact with the skins for only a few hours: finally your rosé wine.
+Now try to be faster and let the juice obtained from red grapes come into contact with the skins for only a few hours: finally your rosé wine.

-The Pinot Noir you love so much when used for some top Burgundies can also be used for some rosés.
+The Pinot Noir that you love so much when it is used for some top Burgundies can also be used for some rosé wines.
 And there are winemakers who take this process very seriously.
 There is a world to discover without prejudice.
 Let us begin.

 Château de Pibarnon Rosé AOC 2022

-The wine-growing region of Bandol, where Château de Pibarnon is located, is the rosé region par excellence.
+The Bandol wine region, where Château de Pibarnon is located, is the rosé region par excellence.
 Bandol is one of the villages on the French Riviera, in Provence.
-The Mediterranean climate guarantees warm growing conditions for the grapes, while the mountains serve as protection from the cold winds.
+The Mediterranean climate guarantees warm growing conditions for the grapes, whilst the mountains serve as protection against cold winds.

-This blend of Mourvèdre and Cinsault immediately reveals all its power already on the nose.
+This blend of Mourvèdre and Cinsault reveals all its power immediately on the nose.
 Ripe stone fruits, pear and lemon zest are brought together by some creamy, almost sweet notes of vanilla and spices.
-The creamy, juicy feel continues on the palate as tannins and spices dance on the tongue.
+The creamy, juicy sensation continues on the palate, whilst tannins and spices dance on the tongue.

 This is a complex, serious wine.
-Its long finish will put you in a peaceful meditative state while you smile at the horizon.
+Its long finish will transport you into a peaceful meditative state, whilst you smile at the horizon.

 Pranzegg